giff

 zp

 zp is a cli command to copy the contents of the source file or of the std output buffer to the clipboard.
-To use the zp,
+To use the zp, simply open your terminal or command prompt (well install it first) and type zp followed by the name of the source file.
+For example:

 zp my_file.txt